Child and Adolescent Mental Health Services (CAMHS)

 South Gloucester

-- South Gloucester CAMHS is at the Kingswood Locality Hub which is also a base for other help and support such as speech therapy, midwives, childcare, advice on finance and housing, parenting courses and more for families.
+- South Gloucester CAMHS is at the Kingswood and Pathway Locality Hubs which are also a base for other help and support such as speech therapy, midwives, childcare, advice on finance and housing, parenting courses and more for families.

 Cornwall